 In addition to my suitcase, I usually have a carry on.
 This could be your purse, back pack, shoulder bag, etc.

-I like a back pack for when I travel with my children.
+I like a back pack for when I pack for a long trip with a baby and a toddler.
 I have one with several compartments and each compartment serves a specific purpose.

 My carry on compartments: